0xDigitalOil/panama-dao/templates/vote/description.md

-# My DAO Governance
+# The Panama DAO Governance

-Edit your voting description in the `templates/vote/description.md` file
+These are the proposals that have been submitted by The Panama DAO members.